fortran01/auth-concepts-nestjs/README.md

 # NestJS Authentication Demo

-This demo shows how to implement different authentication mechanisms in NestJS.
+This demo shows how to implement various authentication mechanisms in NestJS.

 ## Features

 - Basic Authentication implementation with password hashing
 - Digest Authentication with nonce-based challenge-response
+- Stateful Authentication with session management
+  - Form-based authentication with user-friendly UI
+  - Server-side session storage (memory for demo, Redis-ready)
+  - Multi-Factor Authentication (MFA) with verification codes
+  - Session timeout and secure cookies
+  - Flash messages for user feedback

 ## Setup